 Among Mainland Greece’s most beautiful features, the Sivota Islands are blessed with sun-soaked shores, sandy beaches, natural coves, and the traditional fishing village of Mourtos.

-The small port village of Sivota is situated in the northwest coastline of mainland Epirus 22 kilometers away from the International harbor town of Igoumenitsa, 39 kilometers away from the city of Parga and opposite lies the south tip of Corfu island, the tip of Asprokavos, separated by a narrow channel of 4 nautical miles.
-In front of it there are four small Islands, which you pass as you enter the bay.
+The small port village of Sivota is situated on the northwest coastline of mainland Epirus, 22 kilometres away from the International harbour town of Igoumenitsa, 39 kilometres away from the city of Parga and opposite the south tip of Corfu island, the tip of Asprokavos, separated by a narrow channel of 4 nautical miles.
+Surrounding Sivota are four small Islands, which you pass as you enter the bay.

-As the most coastline of mainland also the green vegetation of Sivota tries to reach the Ionian Sea, which is often separated by small sandy strips.
-Here in Sivota the visitor will find a lot of amazing small beaches of Zeri, Galikos Ormos, Bello Vrako, Zavia and the exotic bay of “Pishina” where a part of the famous film “Blue Lagoon” was filmed.
+As most of the coastline of mainland Greece, the green vegetation of Sivota tries to reach the Ionian Sea, which is often separated by small sandy strips.
+In Sivota, there are several amazing small beaches like Zeri, Galikos Ormos, Bello Vrako, Zavia and the exotic bay of “Pishina”, where a part of the famous film “Blue Lagoon” was filmed.

-Outside of Sivota’s port at the Ionian Sea between Paxos and Antipaxos islands in the year of 432 BC the biggest naval battle of that period took place.
+Outside of Sivota’s port in the Ionian Sea between Paxos and Antipaxos islands in the year of 432 BC, the biggest naval battle of that period took place.
 The battle between two Greek states, the Corcyrians and the Corinthians.
 70 Corcyrians and 30 Corinthians triremes sank in the sea, the wrecks are still there today.

 In the bay of Sivota, historians say that Arabian pirates used to moor their ships there in the Middle Ages, either to relax or hide before and after their numerous attacks on Corfu.